codotype/codotype-nodejs-express-mongodb-generator/generator/base/templates/README.md

-# expressjs_boilerplate
+# ExpressJS + MongoDB API Server
-Boilerplate API server with Express.js + MongoDB + JWT + Docker
+API server with Express.js + MongoDB + JWT + Docker

 ## Getting Started
 Express.js, Mongoose, ES6 Syntax is used in this project.